prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev18.md

 ###### 22
 <span class=verse-body>22</span>‘You must not have sexual relations with a male as one has sexual relations with a woman; it is a detestable act.
 ###### 23
-<span class=verse-body>23</span>‘You must not have sexual relations with any animal to become defiled with it, and a woman must not stand before an animal to have sexual relations with it; it is a perversion.
+<span class=verse-body>23</span>‘You must not have sexual relations with any animal to become defiled with it, and a woman must not stand before an animal to have sexual relations with it; it is a perversion.’
-<div class=paragraph-break></div>

-‘## Warning against the Abominations of the Nations
+## Warning against the Abominations of the Nations
-<div class=paragraph-break></div>

 ###### 24
 <span class=verse-first>24</span>“‘Do not defile yourselves with any of these things, for the nations that I am about to drive out before you have been defiled with all these things.
 ###### 25